fbpx

 Why Use Augmented Reality?

-Harnessing augmented reality allows for a realistic and immersive experience that anyone with a smartphone can take part in.
-Using Apple’s latest Reality Composer and ARKit technology, users can walk through the bridge and examine its architecture, while, at the same time, engaging with historically significant media and information regarding the Civil Rights Movement of the 1960s.
+Harnessing augmented reality allows for anyone to experience Black history in a realistic and immersive experience with using just a smartphone.
+Using WebAR, users can walk through the bridge and examine its architecture, while, at the same time, engaging with historically significant media and information regarding the Civil Rights Movement of the 1960s.

 This experience exemplifies a model for using augmented reality for educational material.
 These kinds of experiences can be used in museums, classrooms, and historical sites to create memorable and moving learning opportunities.